PhpGt/StyleGuide/data-structures/arrays.md

 ## Data structures representing individual items should use getter functions

-When designing your own data structures, if an object represents a single item, its data attributes should be accessed via getter functions, rather than as an array-like object, or public properties where acceptable.
+When designing your own data structures, if an object represents a single item, its data attributes should be accessed via getter functions, rather than as an array-like object, or as public properties where acceptable.

 Public properties should be used sparingly, and when they are needed it is recommended to consider [read-only properties][read-only] or [magic methods][magic-methods] to provide access to an object's internal data, rather than exposing properties directly.
 This allows for exposing read-only properties as well as improving maintainability when code is refactored in the future.

+When getter functions are used on objects with unknown/arbitrary data contents, such as a database row, the getters should be provided using a [type safe interface][type-safe-getter].

 ## Associative arrays should only be used for simple key-value-pairs